yogurt-foundation/yogurt-css-documentation/src/cursor.md

 ---
 id: cursor
 title: Cursor
-description: Utility for changes the cursor when hovering over an element.
+description: Utilities for changes the cursor when hovering over an element.
 layout: default
 ---